hail-is/hail-rfcs/rfc/0001-oauth-access-tokens.rst

 Unfortunately Google and Azure have slightly different approaches to this interaction.
-Both scenarios will involve installing an OAuth2 client credential on the user's machine to be used by the Hail python library, and they will involve similar changes to the ``auth`` service.
+Both scenarios will involve installing an OAuth2 client credential on the user's machine to be used by the Hail Python library, and they will involve similar changes to the ``auth`` service.
 However, their implementations vary slightly when it comes to the audience claim, so the process to obtain access tokens will look slightly different.
 The following sections detail how that process would work with those two identity providers.